Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 6.34 pmMr PEGGOpposes

-Opposed the bill based on two main reasons: during community consultations he saw negative notices were all for serious offences he agreed warranted rejection, and not all community members supported the bill despite the member for Traeger's connection to those communities.
+As former chair of the committee that originally considered the bill, opposed it on two grounds: during community consultations he saw negative notices were for serious offences he agreed warranted refusal, and not all community members supported the bill.

 Child safety is such a serious issue that it is not something I think we should compromise.2020-02-18View Hansard